Best budget soundbars Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget soundbars you can buy in 2022.

 This is the original model of Sonos's smaller, cheaper soundbar, and although it has been supplanted by the Beam Gen 2, it's still an impressive-sounding device, unmatched in its price bracket, and packed with great features.

 It supports Amazon Alexa, Google Assistant and Apple Siri personal assistants, and its WiFi connectivity means it has excellent integration with streaming services, including Spotify, Tidal, Apple Music, Amazon, Deezer and Google Play Music.

 If you do fancy saving some money and want the still-excellent original Beam, you'd best act fast because it's officially been discontinued.
-Who knows how long the stock will last?
+It can still be found on resale sites but who knows how long for?

 Read the full review: Sonos Beam